quii/learn-go-with-tests/roman-numerals.md

 total++ // this is fishy...
 ```

-We should never be just increment total as that implies every symbol is a `I`.
-Replace it with
+We should never be just incrementing `total` as that implies every symbol is a `I`.
+Replace it with:

 ```go
 total += romanNumerals.ValueOf(symbol)
 ```

 And all the tests pass!
-Now that we have fully working software we can indulge ourselves in some refactoring, with confidence
+Now that we have fully working software we can indulge ourselves in some refactoring, with confidence.

 ## Refactor